MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 SOAR
 ====

-This chapter describes SOAR capabilities and optimizations for the Application developer point of view.
+This chapter describes SOAR capabilities and optimizations from the Application developer's point of view.
 To get more details on its internal structure, please refer to :ref:`soar_build_phases` section.

 .. _soar_clinit: